Attinderkahlon/medibank-app/README.md

 ## Important Notes

+- **Conventional Commits**: I've used conventional commits over traditional commits to make it easier to understand the purpose of each commit.
+This is especially useful when working in a team environment.

 - **Page Routing**: I have set up react-router-dom to manage the routing for this project, aiming to mimic a production-ready environment where multiple pages may be required.

 - **Redux Store**: Even though it wasn't strictly necessary for this simple app, I've used a Redux store to manage the "cats" data.
 This serves to demonstrate how to manage large state data in a more complex, real-world application.